PipableAI/pip-library-etl/README.md

 - `generate_module_docstrings`: Generates documentation for all methods and functions in a specified module.
 - `generate_sql`: Generate SQL queries based on the provided schema and question.
 - `generate_function_call`: Generate a function call based on question, and either a undocumented code or docstring of the related function.
+- `add_docstrings_to_file`: Adds docstrings to functions in a Python file and writes the modified content to a new file.
+If `overwrite` is `True`, the existing file will be overwritten; otherwise, a new file will be created.

 ## Dependencies

 - `transformers` from Hugging Face